Eero28/Eero28/README.md

 I'm currently building a **Review App** to help users leave feedback on products.
 The app includes features like:
 - User authentication and profiles
 - Review submission and management
+- Search reviews
 - Rating reviews
-- Commenting on other people's reviews
+- Commenting on other people's reviews and able to reply to comments

 This project is a great opportunity for me to apply my skills in **React Native**, **NestJS**, **PostgreSQL**, and **TypeScript**